-It cannot be stated enough how important it is to promptly and accurately report crime, no matter where it occurs.
-If a crime is not promptly reported, evidence can be lost and/or a suspect could get away.
-If a crime is not accurately reported, leads could be missed and an investigation could head the wrong direction.
-If one witnesses a crime or emergency, it must be promptly reported to the UAFS Police Department and questions should be answered as accurately as possible.
+It cannot be stated enough how important it is to report crime promptly and accurately, no matter where it occurs.
+If a crime is not promptly reported, evidence can be lost and/or cause a delay in the investigation such as missed leads.
+If a crime or emergency is witnessed, it must be promptly reported to UPD and questions should be answered as accurately as possible.
 The investigation can only be as good as the information received.
-If one sees or receives knowledge of criminal activity or other emergencies, or if one is the victim of such, they are encouraged to contact the UAFS Police Department or any campus official.
+If one sees or receives knowledge of criminal activity or other emergencies, or if one is the victim of such, they are encouraged to contact UPD or the preferred sources for CSA's as mentioned earlier in the "Reporting Crime and Other Emergencies on Campus" section.